Introduction of "CDCC Pilot Scheme" and

 • The Government will launch a series of promotion activities to encourage eligible citizens to participate

-• DHC/DHCE will assist citizens in enrolling and pairing with a Family Doctor in the initial stage of the Scheme
+• DHC/DHCE will assist citizens in enrolling and pairing with a Family Doctor

 • Upon enrolment in the Scheme, in addition to receiving a fixed Government subsidy, Family Doctor can determine the co-payment fee for each subsidised consultation in the Treatment Phase

-• All services of the Scheme, including medical consultations, medications, laboratory investigations, nurse clinic, allied health services, are partially subsidised by the Government.
+• All services of the Scheme, including medical consultations, medications, laboratory investigations, dedicated nurse clinic, allied health services, are partially subsidised by the Government.
 Scheme Participants are required to pay the co-payment fee only

 • Family Doctor can directly and conveniently procure drugs required during the Treatment Phase from designated suppliers of the Government at discounted prices